ABOUT BRAID AFRICA

 Our organization provides services that address the three fundamental problems our sponsored villages face.
 BRAID Africa enables healthcare services, provides functional education support and the seed capital for the establishment of self-sustaining farming activities to help the war trauma survivors in Africa revitalize their lives.

 BRAID Africa has taken the unique step of applying Maslow’s hierarchy of human needs to shape our services strategy.
 We enable families to take steps up in security, safety, and economic empowerment.
 Yet, the individuals and communities that we are in service to must help themselves in equal measure.

 BRAID Africa provides funds to communities so that families can develop successful agricultural activities.
 This funding is provided in the form of loans.
 Each community is expected to create economic success, repay the loan, and successfully continue their farming work.
 The agricultural products produced by these communities sustain families, fund community needs, and produce profit-making products.

 Education is core to the esteem and social needs of families recovering from war trauma.
 BRAID Africa provides funds that assist our sponsored villages in the development of schools that meet the educational and social needs of children.
 Adult education is provided in the form of agricultural education workshops.
 These workshops impart farming and business knowledge to the families who participate in the farming activities.

 Safety Needs | Health and Psychological Recovery

 Social needs and self-actualization can occur only when safety and physiological needs are met.
-BRAID Africa provides services that assist and enable our sponsored village residents to receive appropriate medical care, including HIV testing.
-Our programs also create the conditions in which Ivory Coast refuges can engage with members of their host communities and be assisted in psychological recovery.
+BRAID Africa provides services that assist and enable our sponsored village residents to receive appropriate medical care.
+Our programs also create the conditions in which Ivory Coast refugees can engage with members of their host communities and be assisted in psychological recovery.

 SOLVING THE PROBLEMS